 RM uses a relational database called SQLite, which is free.
 Some RM users write SQL “programs” which are really called queries to produce reports that are difficult to produce from within RM itself or to make updates of things in RM that are difficult to update from within RM itself.
 Generally speaking, the use of SQLite with RM in this manner requires a few programming skills.

 This site is intended to enhance our use of RootsMagic 4 and above with queries and reports not provided from within the program.
-RootsMagic 4 through 7 use SQLite 3 as their database engine so the .rmgc database files each creates are readable using third party SQLite management and development tools.
+RootsMagic versions 4 through 8 use SQLite 3 as their database engine so the .rmgc or .rmtree database files each creates are readable using third party SQLite management and development tools.

 We explore collaboratively the RootsMagic 4+ databases with some of these SQLite managers and develop SQL queries that attempt to answer questions that cannot be answered or are difficult to answer using the RM application.
 Become a Member with full privileges to create and edit pages, discuss them, upload files, and help make our wiki better!